Rapid Brightening of 3I/ATLAS Ahead of Perihelion: Observations

-For time series photometry, we stacked the cutouts over over 1~day windows, except for COR2 where we split the data into a pair of 2.5~day/1.7~day stacks with similar S/N, due to the low total S/N of that dataset being insufficient for useful 1~day stacks.
-We measured the flux within radii of $3'$ for HI1, $1'$ for COR2, and $2'\llap{.}5$ for both C3 and CCOR-1---which we estimate capture $\gtrsim$90\% of the comet's flux visible above the noise level in the full image stack for each dataset---and converted them to the conventional solar magnitude system (i.e., Sun as $-26.76$ at $r=1$~au, its Johnson $V$ magnitude; \citealt{willmer2018}), which is convenient for distinguishing differences from solar color.
-We used the existing photometric calibrations of \citet{tappin2022} for HI1 and \citet{zhang2023} for C3.
-For COR2 and CCOR-1, we followed the same procedure \citet{zhang2023} used for LASCO, and derived zero-point magnitudes of 12.5 and 14.7 from 2025 April and May observations of the Sun-like star 39~Tau, respectively.
+We then converted the instrumental fluxes to the conventional solar magnitude system (i.e., Sun as $-26.76$ at $r=1$~au, its Johnson $V$ magnitude; \citealt{willmer2018}), which is convenient for distinguishing differences from solar color.
+We used existing time-dependent photometric calibrations of \citet{tappin2022} for HI1 and \citet{zhang2023} for C3, extrapolated to the appropriate epochs in 2025.
+For COR2 and CCOR-1, we followed the same procedure \citet{zhang2023} used for LASCO, and derived zero-point magnitudes of $12.5\pm0.1$ and $14.7\pm0.1$ from 2025 April and May observations of the solar analog star 39~Tau \citep[$V$ magnitude 5.9, differing from solar color by $<$0.1~mag over the relevant wavelengths;][]{farnham2000}, respectively.

 Figure~\ref{fig:lc} presents all of the resulting photometry that detected the comet at $>3\sigma$, corrected to a common $\varDelta=1$~au.
-No phase corrections were applied, as the data cover a narrow phase angle range $\alpha=1^\circ\llap{.}7$--$10^\circ\llap{.}4$, and the necessary dust-to-gas brightness ratio such a correction would depend on is unknown.
+No phase correction has been applied, as the data cover a narrow phase angle range $\alpha=1^\circ\llap{.}7$--$10^\circ\llap{.}4$ corresponding to only 0.3~mag variation in dust brightness under the standard Schleicher--Marcus phase function \citep{schleicher2011,marcus2007}, which is further diluted by an unknown dust-to-gas brightness ratio.
+Moreover, the phase function of even the dust alone may not necessarily match that of solar system comets given the unusual polarization of sunlight scattered by 3I's dust that is indicative of unusual grain properties and scattering behavior \citep{gray2025}.

 Note, however, that any direct photometric fit across all points would implicitly assume the comet is solar-colored between the relevant instrument bandpasses, which is not necessarily true, as demonstrated by the offset between the contemporaneous CCOR-1 and LASCO C3 Clear photometry.
-While all four bandpasses have similar effective wavelengths of $\sim$600--700~nm, the variations in their spectral profiles still produce differences in sensitivity to common optical gas species, particularly CN, C$_2$, and NH$_2$ \citep{ye2014,jones2018}.
+While all four bandpasses have similar effective wavelengths of $\sim$600--700~nm, the variations in their spectral profiles still produce differences in sensitivity to common optical gas species, particularly C$_2$, NH$_2$, and CN \citep{ye2014,jones2018}.